tailhook/rust-argparse/README.rst

 ``PushConst(value)``
     An option has no arguments.
 Push a hard-coded ``value`` into variable, when specified.
 Any type may be used.
-Option might used for a list of operations to perform, when ``require`` is set for this option, at least one operation is required.
+Option might used for a list of operations to perform, when ``required`` is set for this variable, at least one operation is required.

 ``StoreTrue``